Adolescent Substance Use Disorder

 Spotting and Diagnosing Adolescent Drug Use

-Adolescent drug use cannot always be prevented due to social and environmental exposures.
+Adolescent or young adult drug use cannot always be prevented due to social and environmental exposures.
 However, preventing further adolescent substance use disorder is equally important.
 Being able to spot the signs and symptoms of the beginning stages of substance abuse can be the key to keeping an adolescent life on track.
 The following are some of the most common signs and symptoms of substance use disorder.

 Substance Abuse Evaluation

 The main cause of substance abuse going undiagnosed is due to the unpredictable nature of teenagers as well as young adults.
 Many teenagers are already moody, unorganized, or any other potential indicator of substance use disorder.
 An effective way to determine if drugs are the culprit is to undergo a substance abuse evaluation.
 A substance abuse evaluation is used to determine the following: